 processes and performance - from sales, marketing, customer service, website activity, and analytics, to IT systems, applications, and software, providing intersystem cooperation, actionable insights, and operational efficiency.

 To explain how data integration works, we'll bring a real life example of how a medium-sized business would integrate data.

-Typically, even small businesses use numerous disparate systems to run its operations.
+Typically, businesses large and small use numerous disparate systems to run its operations.
 Combining that data could include integrating user profiles, sales, marketing, accounting, and application or software data to get a full overview of their business.
-For example, one small business could entail:
+For example, one small business could use:

 In this next example, we'll delve into enterprise data integration by using a Fortune 10 company - Walmart.
 Seamlessly integrating data across a large, enterprise retailer with 20,000 brick-and-mortar store locations, a massive online website, millions of items in inventory, mobile apps, global data, and 3rd party resellers becomes yet another level of complexity.

-Not only would they need to collect data across every customer, store, warehouse, website, and application, they would need real-time data integration in order to function properly at scale.
+Not only do they need to collect data across every customer, store, warehouse, website, and application, they need real-time data integration in order to function properly at scale.

 Each one of these systems stores its own repository of information related to the company’s operations.
-Because each data storage system is different, the data integration process includes data ingestion, cleansing/transforming data, and merging it into one combined format.
+Because each data storage system is different, the data integration process includes data ingestion, cleansing/transforming data, and unifying it into one seamless stream of data.

 Due to Walmart’s need for reliable, real-time data integration on mass scale, they turned to Apache Kafka to integrate data across globally distributed systems, process, analyze, and stream data in real-time to ensure accurate, real-time tracking, inventory management, analytics, and machine learning.

 Learn more about how Walmart uses Apache Kafka for data integration at scale.